kilfour/ASH/ze-control-room/mission-control/user-stories/story3.md

 #### 📝 Beschrijving

-- Create a filter for tasks, with three categories:
+- Create a filter for stories, with three categories:

-*New*

-*inProgress*

-*Done*

-- Make functions that will filter tasks, when selecting one or another filter (multiple filters are possible)
+- Make functions that will filter stories, when selecting one or another filter (multiple filters are possible)

-- Show all tasks to be filtered on the page
+- Show all stories to be filtered on the page

 #### ✅ Acceptatiecriteria

 * [ ] When filters are selected, the list of stories will be updated
 * [ ] User can select multiple filters
 * [ ] Optional - filtering of stories does not work immediately, you need to refresh the list.
-(For less dynamic update)
+(For less dynamic loading)

 ### 🧮 Estimate
 In ideale dagen: **1**.